Skip to main content

 9005 vs H7

 The 9005 and H7 are two of the most common automotive bulb types, but they use different sockets and are not interchangeable.
-The 9005 is primarily used for various positions and fits many vehicles in our database.
-The H7 is typically found in the various positions position across many vehicles.
+The 9005 is primarily used for High Beam and Daytime Running and fits 2,027 vehicles in our database.
+The H7 is typically found in the Low Beam and High Beam position across 2,434 vehicles.
 Many cars use both bulbs in different positions, which is why shoppers often compare them side by side.
 This guide covers the key differences in fitment, brightness, and application to help you identify which bulb goes where on your vehicle.

 Vehicles Using 9005